Interested in submitting a Strategic Research Project proposal?

 Proposal submissions can request up to $200,000 USD in seed funding over a period of up to 24 months.
 Funds can support field research, conferences and workshops, and project staff salaries and benefits, but may not be used for student tuition and fees or to cover department overhead or indirect costs.

-Alianza MX opens a call for proposals in the Fall and the application period remains open until mid-Winter.
-Proposals are evaluated by a diverse committee of experts from across the UC system.
+Alianza MX opens a call for proposals in the Fall and the application period remains open through the Winter.
+Funding awards are announced in Summer and research projects begin during the Fall.

 Timeline of the Call